Push4ck/GitHubUserFinder/README.md

-# GitHubUserFinder 🌟
+# GitHubUserHunt 🌟

-Welcome to GitHubUserFinder, a ReactJS web application built to help you find GitHub users with ease! 👨‍💻🔍
+Welcome to GitHubUserHunt, a ReactJS web application built to help you find GitHub users with ease! 👨‍💻🔍

 ## About
-GitHubUserFinder is a simple yet powerful tool that allows you to search for GitHub users by their username.
-Whether you're looking to connect with fellow developers, explore interesting projects, or simply satisfy your curiosity, GitHubUserFinder has got you covered! 🚀
+GitHubUserHunt is a simple yet powerful tool that allows you to search for GitHub users by their username.
+Whether you're looking to connect with fellow developers, explore interesting projects, or simply satisfy your curiosity, GitHubUserHunt has got you covered! 🚀

 ## Features
 - Search for GitHub users by username